enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 3 - BOLD Signal.md

 Why is it hard to use very small voxels size? #unclear
 	Because
 	- the BOLD r depends on the amount of HbdO contain in a voxel.
 If we have an even smaller voxel, we will measure an even smaller BOLDr which risks to be confound simply to noise.
 Remember that the BOLDr change can be 5% to 1% of its baseline, and that in some places ex: frontal lobe.
-	- Increased image R increases the acquisition
+	- Increased image R increases the acquisition rate by * 2 to 4.
+This will blur the BOLD images

 How does repetition times influence the temporal resolution?
 How does TR (repetition time?) influences brain slices and signal strength #unclear